misterwaztaken/ddlc-portmaster/README.md

 ## What
 An attempt at fixing DDLC so it can run on higher versions of Ren'Py, allowing it to run on aarch64

+## How to Install and Play
+- Download the source zip.
+- Extract the folder with the files in it (DDLC_PORT) and it's DDLC.sh, and put both the folder and the script into your /ports/ folder on your device.
+- Download Doki Doki Literature Club (windows): https://teamsalvato.itch.io/ddlc Copy all the files (The contents of ddlc-win-1.1.1 or whatever it's called) into "/DDLC_PORT/gamedata"